pml73790/Hackathon/README.md

 Cred to any public frameworks: None
 How to run our project: The project under branch vi-hack is our final project.
 To run it upload the folder onto vs code.
 Type “npm install” into the terminal.
 Then type “npm run dev”.
-This will give a local host link that you can push to get to out project Youtube link: https://youtu.be/rlFANbcPLg0?si=w0c-QvbFGzC7G_xw
+This will give a local host link that you can push to get to out project.
+The env file is in the zip file submitted to devpost.
+Youtube link: https://youtu.be/rlFANbcPLg0?si=w0c-QvbFGzC7G_xw